-- 4.1.
-Within South Lanarkshire, there are 17 Secondary Schools, 124 Primary Schools, 2 Private Schools and 7 Additional Support Needs Schools.
-Together there are approximately 50,000 pupils who attend school on a daily basis and this equates to 9,500,000 pupil journeys to and from school every academic year. - 4.2.
-Transport Scotland's latest publication on Reported Road Casualties Scotland 2016 states that for the years from the end of 2012 to 2016 the annual average number of children killed in South Lanarkshire was 0 while the number of children seriously injured was 8.
-Therefore, accidents involving children remain at relatively low levels in South Lanarkshire and, of these, less than half will likely involve an accident occurring on the journey to school. - 4.3.
-While these statistics are encouraging, we cannot become complacent and we must continue to refine and assess the effectiveness of what we presently do and consider whether there are alternative ideas to be developed.
+- effectiveness of school travel plans and the sharing of the survey information - scope for Council employees or volunteers to assume the roles of Parking Attendants to take enforcement action/issue Penalty Charge Notices (PCNs) - opportunities to use camera technology to assist in any enforcement action - road safety projects and initiatives available - school keep clear markings - 3.5.
+Within South Lanarkshire there are 17 Secondary Schools, 124 Primary Schools, 2 Private Schools and 7 Additional Support Needs Schools.
+Together, there are approximately 50,000 pupils who attend school on a daily basis and this equates to 9,500,000 pupil journeys to and from school every academic year. - 3.6.
+Transport Scotland's latest publication on Reported Road Casualties Scotland 2016 states that for the years from the end of 2012 to 2016 the annual average number of children killed was 0 while the number of children seriously injured was 8.
+Therefore, accidents involving children remain extremely rare in South Lanarkshire and of these, less than half will likely involve an accident occurring on the journey to school. - 3.7.
+While these statistics are encouraging, we cannot become complacent and must continue to refine and assess the effectiveness of what we presently do and consider whether there are alternative ideas to be developed.
 The remaining sections of this paper discuss each of the subject areas raised above.

-5. Statutory Enforcement Practicalities and Capacity
+4. Statutory Enforcement Practicalities and Capacity

-- 5.1.
+- 4.1.
 In 2005, parking was decriminalised in South Lanarkshire.
-Therefore, the Council is responsible for the enforcement of waiting and loading restrictions where these exist. - 5.2.
-The decriminalisation of parking does not preclude Police Scotland from enforcing legislation in relation to parking that is considered to be either causing an obstruction or danger.
-This applies whether or not parking restrictions exist.
-Enforcement actions from Police Scotland will, however, be commensurate with their other duties. - 5.3.
-The definition of "obstruction" Police Scotland use can be found in Regulation 103 of The Road Vehicles (Construction and Use) Regulations 1986.
+Therefore, the Council is responsible for the enforcement of waiting and loading restrictions as well as the control of on-street parking. - 4.2.
+The decriminalisation of parking does not preclude the Police from enforcing legislation in relation to parking that is considered to be either causing an obstruction or danger.
+Enforcement actions from the Police will be commensurate with their other duties. - 4.3.
+The definition of obstruction the Police use can be found in Regulation 103 of The Road Vehicles (Construction & Use) Regulations 1986.
 It states: